-We, the Sisters of the Holy Spirit and Mary Immaculate were founded by Margaret Mary Healy Murphy in 1893 in San Antonio, Texas, for the purpose of ministering to the poor in their need.
+Margaret Mary Healy Murphy founded the Sisters of the Holy Spirit and Mary Immaculate in 1893 in San Antonio, Texas, with a charism for ministering to the poor in their need.

 The spirit of our foundress was one of faith and trust in God and compassion for those in need.

-Traditionally our works in education, pastoral ministry, social work and health care have been an expression of this compassionate presence.
+Our works in education, pastoral ministry, social work and health care are an expression of this compassionate presence.

 In order to be imbued with the spirit of the Gospel and that of Mother Margaret we try to live in such a way that the light of the Holy Spirit guides our life and the fire of the Holy Spirit quickens our love; we endeavor to be open and responsive, like Mary, to the needs of people in the different situations in which we find ourselves.
 (Constitutions. p.3, #3)